 “Seven” "Stands for the Whole!"
 Notes on Miller, the Seven Spirits and the Seven Churches

-A concept for learning certain figures in Revelation.
-Also, Uriah Smith blown out yet again; the sad tragedy of a life's work on Revelation oddly perverted, because he daftly used the wrong sources.
+This is a biblical key for some figures in Revelation.
+Also, Uriah Smith blown out yet again; the tragedy of a life's work on Revelation sadly perverted, because he used the wrong sources.

 Quite a bit of learning anything is really just having access to materials, and caring enough to arriving at your own conclusions.

-People are often satisfied with some vague notion of what they believe, but can’t really seem to express it.
+People are often satisfied with some vague notion of what they believe, but can’t really seem to define, or often, to even express it.
 That’s because they’ve never made the observation themselves.
-They’ve heard a thing, but when you ask them for an explanation of it, you’ll often find their ideas are inchoate (not fully- formed).
+They’ve heard a thing, and recalled it, but when you ask for an explanation, you’ll often find that their ideas are mainly inchoate (not fully- formed).

-They have no way to explain other than to make the assertion, or tell you who told them about it.
-They only act as a relay for somebody else.
-They are “repeater stations” and parrots on the pathway of life.
-If you find yourself doing this, take this as an opportunity to see that you’re doing something wrong.
+They have no way to explain other than to make the assertion, or they will tell you who told them.
+They are only acting as a relay for somebody else.
+These are “repeater stations” on the pathway of life.
+If you find yourself doing this, you might take this as an opportunity to examine the full implications of the doctrines you hold.

-This is why we want to continually conduct our own surveys, and to define our own beliefs— because if you don’t have your own definitions, if you can’t explain them, you don’t have a religion of your own.
-You’re mumbling along to a song you don’t even know.
+This is why we want to continually conduct our own surveys, and to define our own beliefs— because if you don’t have your own definitions— if you can’t explain them, you don’t really have a religion of your own.
+You’re just mumbling along to a song you don’t even know.

 Religious Jews are known to do this also.
 They cite every maxim in the name of the Rabbi who said it, and think in so doing they are “saving the world.”